daveshap/ACE_Framework/ACE_PRIME/HelloAF/README.md

 ### Credentials

-You'll need to export the `OPENAI_API_KEY` environment variable on your system to a valid OpenAI API key, for example:
+If you're using OpenAI models, you'll need to export the `OPENAI_API_KEY` environment variable on your system to a valid OpenAI API key, for example:

 ```sh
 export OPENAI_API_KEY="your_openai_api_key_here"